College Search

 Website Program website

-Based at Lakeland’s Main Campus in rural Sheboygan County, this inclusive and engaging, full-time residential program for students with intellectual disabilities will feature a four-year, personalized curriculum designed to promote academic, social, personal and professional growth.
-It will foster self-determination and provide a gateway to meaningful employment and independent and community living.
+Based at Lakeland’s Main Campus in rural Sheboygan County, Life and Career Studies is an inclusive and engaging, full-time residential program for students with intellectual disabilities.
+It feature a four-year, personalized curriculum designed to promote academic, social, personal and professional growth.
+It fosters self-determination and provide a gateway to meaningful employment and independent and community living.
+LCS students take inclusive coursework towards an academic certificate, participate in cooperative education experiences to gain employment skills, and receive instruction through personal development, independent living, and community living and engagement courses.

 General